webpolis/angularjs-cakephp/README.md

     }
 ```

 Simple, right?
-That's why i wanted to share this small contribution to the big world of web development.
+That's why i wanted to share this small contribution with the people.

 Installation